Toronto Community Crisis Service: Early discussions and planning

+Pilot project

 On January 26, 2022, the Executive Committee approved SDFA's report outlining an implementation plan for the pilot program.
 It was subsequently adopted by city council on February 2.
 The first pilot was set to begin operating in the downtown east and northeast areas by March.
 Another pilot in the northwest as well as the Indigenous initiative in the downtown west was planned to begin operating in June.
 The community agencies chosen by the city were TAIBU Community Health Centre, the Gerstein Crisis Centre, the Canadian Mental Health Association, ENAGB Indigenous Youth Agency and the 2-Spirited People of the 1st Nations.
 According to Mayor Tory, "the pilots will allow the city to test and to evaluate and to revise this model before we implement it on a larger scale but make no mistake it is our intention to implement it on a larger scale and to have it city-wide by 2025 at the latest".

 The first pilot in the downtown east launched on March 31, 2022, the northeast pilot launched on April 4, and the northwest and downtown west pilots launched in July.

+In January 2023, a six month evaluation report conducted between March 31 to September 30, 2022, by the Centre for Addiction and Mental Health (CAMH) found that the program had managed to resolve 78 per cent of 1,530 calls received from 9-1-1 without police involvement.
+The report was received positively by city officials, with Campbell indicating her division would recommend a city-wide rollout to city council in October.
+In a statement, Mayor John Tory described the program as a "success", and called on the Ontario and federal governments to make investments in mental health.

-Program areas and agencies
+Program launch

+In October 2023, city staff presented a report to the Executive Committee recommending that the pilot program be made permanent and expanded city wide.
+According to the report, TCCS received 6,827 calls for service during its first year of operation, with 78 per cent of calls transferred from 9-1-1 having been successfully resolved without police involvement.
+The approved $13.7 million budget in 2023 would increase to $26.8 million the following year to accommodate the expanded service.
+The staff recommendations were adopted by the Executive Committee on October 31.
+Mayor Olivia Chow expressed her support in a statement, describing TCCS as the "fourth municipal emergency response service", noting that it has "successfully established itself as a trusted crisis response option for Torontonians" and has "strengthened confidence in community safety efforts and led to better outcomes for Indigenous, Black, racialized and 2SLGBTQ+ communities".
+In November 2023, Toronto City Council voted unanimously to endorse the expansion of the service.

+The program was launched city-wide by Mayor Chow on September 26, 2024.
+The service will operate with 12 mobile teams of two crisis workers, with the targeted average response time being 25 minutes.